 A CAS faculty member since 1995, Sclaroff brings a wealth of leadership experience to his new role.
 He was previously associate dean of the faculty for mathematical and computational sciences and was chair of the computer science department from 2007 to 2013.

 “I see my role as an advocate for, a champion for, an enabler for, a facilitator for all of the departments and programs in the college, and a connector,” he says.
 “The point being I’ll focus on a more complete picture of the college, when previously I was looking at a slice.”

 Sclaroff founded the computer science department’s Image and Video Computing Group, and he holds an affiliate appointment in the College of Engineering electrical and computer engineering department.
-He was also a member of the implementation task force for the BU Hub, the first University-wide general education program, debuting fall 2018.
+He was also a member of the implementation task force for the BU Hub, the first University-wide general education program, debuting this semester.

 He is recognized for having developed one of the internet’s first content-based image retrieval systems, and one area of his current research is focused on explainable AI (artificial intelligence), which could determine, for example, how a deep neural network examines an image and decides, “Is this Bob or is it not?
 Is this cancer or is it not?”
 Sclaroff says.
 “The basic idea is to provide ways for humans to see what evidence was used by the network in producing an output.